 Your dog does so many adorable things.
 They greet you as soon as you come home, act silly during playtime, and snuggle with you while watching TV.
 But one behavior that leaves a lot of dog parents frustrated and confused is when their pet rolls around in smelly stuff — including poop.
 Why would your otherwise clean dog do such a thing?
 Especially since they have a strong sense of smell?

 Behaviorists aren't sure why dogs roll around in poop and other stinky things like dead animals.
 But they do have some interesting theories.
 This behavior might stem from your dog's wild ancestors.
 Here's a short list of some of the reasons why dogs would want to get poo on themselves:

 Video of the Day

-How to stop a dog from rolling in poop.
+How can you stop your dog from rolling in poop?

 Unfortunately, there may not be a way to totally stop your canine companion from rolling in poo.
 But you can use some strategies to prevent this behavior as much as possible.
 Here are some tips to prevent this dog behavior: